stormz/kramdown-prismic/README.md

 The converter part (kramdown to prismic) is working and fairly complete.
 See *Difference between markdown and rich text* below to know more about limitations.

-The parser part is quite new and not feature complete (missing list item for instance).
+The parser part is quite new and not feature complete.

 ## Install